Modification Date: 2019-06-04 15:10:37

 While the previous version, B, did not craze in my tests, its calculated thermal expansion was high enough to be a cause for concern.
 This adjustment lowers the expansion further while keeping the same brilliant visual appearance.
 Two materials have also been eliminated from the recipe (their oxides supplied by the others).
 The chemistry of this one has reduced high-expansion KNaO and increased low-expansion MgO.
 This makes it melt a little less, but visually it is the same.
 The higher ZnO seems to help melt the extra SiO2 I also added.
 As a result the calculated thermal expansion has gone from 7.7 down to 7.3.

 If this crazes on your clay body then consider trying a body that has a higher percentage of silica (25% would be good).
-It is likely possible to adjust the recipe of this glaze to hang on to the fluidity while having a lower thermal expansion, but I have not done that because it fits on our bodies (Plainsman P300, M370, Polar Ice) as is.
+It is likely possible to adjust the recipe of this glaze to hang on to the fluidity while having a lower thermal expansion, but I have not done that.
+It crazes on Plainsman P300, M370 but appears to be OK on Polar Ice.

 These two glazes are both brilliant glass-like super-transparents.
 But on this high-iron stoneware only one is working.
 Why?
 G3806C (on the outside of the piece on the left) melts more, it is fluid and much more runny.
 This melt fluidity gives it the capacity to pass the micro-bubbles generated by the body during firing.
 G2926B (right) works great on porcelain but it cannot clear the clouds of micro-bubbles coming out of this body.
 Even the glassy smooth surface has been affected.
 The moral: You need two base transparents in which to put your colors, opacifiers and variegators.
 Reactive glazes need melt fluidity to develop those interesting surfaces.
 But they are more tricky to use and do not fire as durable.